Scania OmniExpress: Norway

 The first OmniExpress to arrive in Norway, a 3.60, came as a demonstrator in November 2007 in the livery of NOR-WAY Bussekspress.
-It was tested on several of the NOR-WAY lines across the country, but ended up as a school coach in Bardu in 2009.
+It was tested on several of the NOR-WAY lines across the country, but ended up as a school coach in Bardu Municipality in 2009.
 In the first years, the OmniExpress more or less took over the market share that the Irizar Century had, and most customers were those that had preferred Scania for a while, including Jotunheimen og Valdresruten Bilselskap, Firda Billag, Fjord1 and some subsidiaries of Nettbuss.
-The first substantial order was a series of 13 OmniExpress 3.40 delivered to Concordia Bus Norge in July 2009 for fleet renewal of existing PSO contracts, and in December of the same year, Nordlandsbuss received 27 OmniExpress 3.40 for a new PSO contract in Bodø.
+The first substantial order was a series of 13 OmniExpress 3.40 delivered to Concordia Bus Norge in July 2009 for fleet renewal of existing PSO contracts, and in December of the same year, Nordlandsbuss received 27 OmniExpress 3.40 for a new PSO contract in Bodø Municipality.

 Telemark Bilruter became the first Norwegian customer to get the OmniExpress 3.20, receiving one 11.0-metre for school services and two 13.0-metre buses for local routes in November 2011.
 All three were built on K EB chassis, a rather rare configuration for the 3.20 model.

 In August 2013, Boreal Transport received a total of 61 new OmniExpress for regional routes in Sør-Trøndelag, consisting of 27 12.9-metre two-axle 3.20 and 34 tri-axle 3.40 at 13.7-, 14.2- and 14.9-metre lengths.
 At the time it was the largest single order of buses both for Scania in Norway and for Lahden Autokori as a manufacturer.

 In April 2014, Scania in Norway received an even bigger order, including the first batch of 3.20 LE to Norway.
 Out of a total order of 89 buses, 36 were OmniExpress.
 15 13.0-metre 3.20 LE, four 11.0-metre 3.20, five 12.5-metre 3.40 and twelve 14.9-metre tri-axle 3.40 were delivered to companies Setesdal Bilruter and Agder Buss for newyear 2015, for their new PSO contracts in Aust-Agder.
 In June 2015, Nobina Norge received 36 CNG-powered 3.20 LE (18 two-axle 13.0-metre and 18 tri-axle 14.8-metre) for local routes in Ski, being the first ever delivery of CNG-powered Scania buses in Norway.

 As of August 2015, just over 400 OmniExpress of various heights, lengths and configurations have been delivered to Norwegian customers.

+Italy

+In 2009 Scania gifted an OmniExpress prototype to DolomitiBus.